 BN 625 Sustainability & Growth: 3 semester hours

-A survey of environmental economics and mangagement.
+This course is a survey of environmental economics and management.
 The course covers economic theories and management practices that balance short and medium term commercial gain against the long term goals of preserving natural resources and productive capacity.
 Economic topics include externality theory, regulation economics and the evaluation of public policy.
 Management topics include sustainable growth policies and practices, product and process design and the impact of corporate practices on consumers and communities.
-The course will address local, national and global impacts of governement public policy and corporate environmental practices.
+The course will address local, national and global impacts of government public policy and corporate environmental practices.

 BN 630 Methods of Quality Management: 3 semester hours